magento/devdocs/guides/v2.2/ui_comp_guide/components/ui-toolbar.md

 title: ListingToolbar component
 ---

-The ListingToolbar component implements a container for the listing-related elements like paging, mass actions, filters, bookmarks.
-That is, it aggregates all elements that serve as tools and renders them at the top of the main table.
+The ListingToolbar component implements a container for the listing-related elements such as paging, mass actions, filters, and bookmarks.
+It aggregates all elements that serve as tools and renders them at the top of the main table.

 ## Configuration options